1. Camera IP or Hostname or URL

 - Make sure the wireless signal is acceptable.
 If the signal quality is poor install a second WiFi access point.
 If that's not possible place a WiFi repeater mid-way between your WiFi access point and your WiFi camera(s).
 Note that the most reliable solution is to have one dedicated WiFi access point for each WiFi camera.

-- The QoS WMM (WiFi Multimedia) option enabled in your WiFi access point can cause troubles like disconnects, try to disable it.
+- QoS WMM (WiFi Multimedia) or Air Time Fairness (ATF) enabled in your WiFi access point / WiFi mesh system can cause troubles like disconnects or stream pauses, try to disable them.

 - Lower the used bandwidth (bitrate in kbps or Mbps) and prefer VBR over CBR.